A GNSS Time and frequency receiver

 Frequency stability

-I've had the GNSSDO now running on and off for a few days.
-The OCXO is still in its initial aging phase.
-After about 24 h of continuous operation it has moved by ca. 30 mHz (which is compensated by the GNSS disciplining of course).
+After a few days, the brand new OCXO was still in its initial aging phase.
+In the first 24 h of continuous operation it has moved by ca. 30 mHz (which is compensated by the GNSS disciplining of course).
 An initial upward frequency drift is expected for a new OCXO and, for a healthy specimen, is supposed to become approximately linear after a few hundred days of operation [1].

 Conclusion

-So far, the GNNSDO seems to perform satisfactorily, also when compared with a calibrated OCXO.
-But the frequency stability still needs to be tested properly and over longer times (currently, no suitable frequency reference is in the house against which the unit could be tested).
+So far, the GNSSDO seems to perform satisfactorily, also when compared with a calibrated OCXO (currently, no suitable frequency reference is in the house against which the unit could be tested).
+But the frequency stability still needs to be tested properly and over longer times after the OCXO has settled.
 Moreover, some parameters in the firmware might need tweaking, and some bugs fixing.

 Bibliography